Install Infinite Scale on a Server

 Add the IP Address to the Domains

-After the server has been finally setup, you must use the IP address assigned to your WAN to configure DNS mapping at your DNS provider accordingly.
-If you have allowed ICMP requests in the firewall settings, you can then ping your server with one of the domain names defined.
+Once the server is finally set up, you will need to use the IP address assigned to your WAN to configure DNS mapping at your DNS provider.
+If you have allowed ICMP requests in your firewall settings, you can then ping your server using one of the defined domain names.

 Prepare the Server

-As a standard regular task, you need to update packages, especially after first server login.
+As a standard periodic task, you will need to update packages, especially after the first server login.
 Open a shell on the server and issue the following command:

 apt-get update && apt-get upgrade